rovercode/contributor-docs-common/code_of_conduct.rst

 - The use of sexualized language or imagery and unwelcome sexual attention or advances
 - Trolling, insulting/derogatory comments, and personal or political attacks
+- The use of adverbs that trivialize or dismiss the difficulty of others' contributions or questions (e.g. "the solution is *obviously*...", "All you need to do is *simply*...")
 - Public or private harassment
 - Publishing others' private information, such as a physical or electronic address, without explicit permission